graasp/graasp-deploy/Readme.md

 After performing these steps, your repository will include all the features available in [graasp-deploy](https://github.com/graasp/graasp-deploy).
 For more information on this see [Features](#features).

 ### Deploy to development environment
-The Continuous Integration workflow (`cintegration-*.yml`) is responsible of performing the deployment to development environment.
+The Continuous Integration workflow (`cintegration-*.yml`) is responsible for performing the deployment to development environment.
 It can be manually run from the Actions tab of **your own** repository.
 Write access to the repository is required to perform these steps.

 ![Action tab](assets/images/learn-github-actions-repository.png)